ylhyra/ylhyra_content/data/Blær/Fyrst_við_erum_hérna.md

         "meaning": "Picnics"
       },
       "s_nM2ZDgsdQ4d9": {
-        "meaning": "Outside there are hot tubs that you can lay in and enjoy the view over the valley."
+        "meaning": "Outside there are hot tubs where you can lie back and enjoy the view over the valley."
       },
       "s_nSnHtCHVEUT": {
         "meaning": "We are going to be the first customers."